 We have close relationships with our clients and we regularly talk via calls, meetings and email, but we choose to use the NPS as our way of gaining a snapshot of how well we’re doing our job.

-I wanted to use this post to do three things:
+I want to use this post to do three things:

 - Summarise why we chose to use the NPS as our method of feedback